qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 \* At least every Open Source model, because you need to access its internals.

-Qdrant 1.10 introduced support for multi-vector representations, and late interaction, are the most prominent example of such models.
-In a nutshell, both documents and queries are represented by multiple vectors, and finding the most relevant documents requires calculating a score based on similarity between the pairs of query and document embeddings.
+Qdrant 1.10 introduced support for multi-vector representations, and late interaction is the most prominent example of such a model.
+In a nutshell, both documents and queries are represented by multiple vectors, and finding the most relevant documents requires calculating a score based on the similarity between the pairs of query and document embeddings.

 ![Late interaction](/articles_data/late-interaction-models/late-interaction.png)